FPCITS/professional-readme_sara/README.md

   Follow these steps to install or run this application:

- Step 1: Copy repository from GitHub onto your device: https://github.com/FPCITS/professional-readme_sara <br>
+ Step 1: Copy repository from GitHub onto your device <br>
  Step 2: Launch your terminal. <br>
  Step 3: Run npm install for the following dependencies in your CLI or terminal:<br>
 - Inquirer<br>